robertoandino/fitness_tracker_app/README.md

+# Fitness Tracker

+## Description

+Fitness Tracker is a web application designed to help users track their workouts and monitor their progress over time.
+The app allows users to log exercises, set goals, and view their workout history.
+It offers visual insights through charts to track fitness activities and progress in a user-friendly interface.

+## Features

+Log workout sessions including details such as exercise type, duration, and date.
+View progress over time through workout summaries and visual charts.
+User-friendly interface with responsive design.
+Backend built with Node.js and Express for handling workout data.
+SQL database integration to store and manage user workout history.
+Modern design with Slate Gray and Firebrick Red as the main color scheme.

+## Technologies

+Frontend: React, HTML, CSS, JavaScript
+Backend: Node.js, Express
+Database: SQL (MySQL)
+Styling: CSS (with Flexbox), Inline Styles, Styled Components
+Charts: (Chart.js or Recharts)

 # Create React App

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.